Group of cyclists on a scenic charity cycle route next to the water.

 These events are designed to be inclusive, welcoming cyclists of all skill levels.
 Whether you’re a seasoned athlete or new to distance riding, you’ll find a supportive atmosphere.
 Most rides offer multiple distance options, fully-stocked rest stops, and a dedicated support crew to ensure a safe and memorable experience for everyone.
 It’s not a race, but a shared journey.
 The focus is on participation and completion, not speed.
 The finish line isn’t just the end of a ride; it’s a celebration of collective effort, community spirit, and the incredible impact you’ve made together.
 It’s a day filled with energy, encouragement, and a powerful sense of accomplishment.

-What Kinds of Charity Rides Are There?
+What Types of Charity Bike Rides Can You Join?

 Charity rides support a huge range of important causes.
 You can find events dedicated to funding medical research for conditions like cancer, multiple sclerosis, and diabetes, or rides that support veteran programs and mental health initiatives.
 Each event channels the energy of its participants toward a specific mission.
 At Bike to the Beach, our focus is on raising funds and awareness for autism and other disABILITIES.
 We partner with local organizations to ensure the money you raise directly supports families in your own community, making every mile you ride a local investment.